-The Library at Rio Hondo College is actively researching ways to to better integrate all library services on and off campus.
-The following are some of the ways the College has moved forward to ensure equitable access to library resources.
+The Library staff and administration at Rio Hondo College are actively working to better integrate all library services on and off campus.
+The following are some of the ways the College ensures equitable access to library resources.

-The college provides library information and resources at all its Educational Centers located in South Whittier, El Monte, and Pico Rivera, and at the Regional Training Center in Santa Fe Springs.
-A link to our full online database is listed on the Student Services and Resources web page of each center (need to input library link on website), (ref.
-1) and a flyer on where and how to access the library resources is provided at each of the administrative site offices (ref.
-2).
+The college provides library information and resources at its Educational Centers located in South Whittier, El Monte, and Pico Rivera, and at the Regional Training Center in Santa Fe Springs.
+A link to the College's full online database is listed on the Student Services and Resources web page of each center (Ref.
+4.1 - Educational Center Screenshot) and a flyer on where and how to access the library resources is provided at each of the administrative site offices (Ref.
+4.2 - Library Services Flyer).

-Librarians visit each educational center multiple times throughout the semester to introduce students to library resources and to conduct orientation workshops.
-At the request of faculty who are teaching at the educational centers, our librarians are available to provide workshops or in-class research support at any of our centers throughout the semester.
+Librarians reach out to teaching faculty at the educational centers to present library resources available to aid in student research (Ref.
+4.3 - Student Orientation PowerPoint).
+Additionally, at the request of faculty who are teaching at the educational centers, librarians are available to provide workshops or in-class research support at any educational center throughout the semester (Ref.
+4.4 - Sample Email Sent Each Semester).
 Staff at each education center are also available to assist any student upon request on how to access our library databases.

-The Library is also increasing its ebook capacity, enabling students who are off campus, to access textbooks more easily.
-Faculty across the campus are utilizing Canvas to webenhance their courses, which also assists students in understanding and accessing the resources available on and off campus.
+The Library has also increased its e-book capacity, enabling students who are off campus, to access books more easily.
+Faculty across the campus are utilizing Canvas to web-enhance their courses, which also assists students understand and access the resources available on and off campus.

-Rio Hondo librarians have created a step by step guide (need) to help students navigate the library online data resources, and the library will launch an "Ask a Librarian" or Library Chat software system in Fall 2017. (reference link) This chat function will be available to all students whether on or off campus.
+Rio Hondo librarians have created a step by step guide (Ref.
+4.5 - Step by Step Guide) to help students navigate the library online data resources, and the library will launch an "Ask a Librarian" or Library Chat software system in Spring 2018.
+This chat function will be available to all students whether on or off campus.
 The new software will also catalog all Ask a Librarian responses into a searchable archive of Frequently Asked Questions, that students can easily and quickly access.

-Rio Hondo is committed to providing the same high quality library resources to all our students, whether they attend classes at our educational centers, our main campus, or a combination of both.
+Rio Hondo is committed to providing the same high quality library resources to all students, whether they attend classes at educational centers, the main campus, or a combination of both.